mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

     url: https://www.gla.ac.uk/

-bio: ​I am a Ph.D. candidate in Economics at the University of Glasgow.
+bio: ​I am an Economists...

+     I recently completed my Ph.D. in Economics at the University of Glasgow and previously I was an intern at the Deutsche Bundesbank in the Monetary Policy Strategy Section.
-     I recently completed an internship at the Deutsche Bundesbank in the Monetary Policy Strategy Section, where I contributed to the teams's analytical and policy work by enhancing a DSGE model used to answer questions about monetary policy, integrating components of an open economy.
+     #, where I contributed to the teams's analytical and policy work by enhancing a DSGE model used to answer questions about monetary policy, integrating components of an open economy.

-     I will be on the job market in 2024/2025, seeking roles in a dynamic environment where I can make a positive impact on meaningful projects.
+     #I will be on the job market in 2024/2025, seeking roles in a dynamic environment where I can make a positive impact on meaningful projects.

 # Interests to show in About widget